Skip to main contentSkip to navigation

 Is external hard drive data recovery worth the cost?

 That depends on the value of the data, not the value of the drive.
-A replacement 2TB external drive costs $60-$80.
+A replacement external drive is cheap compared with mechanical recovery.
 If the data on it is replaceable, buy a new drive.
-If the data is irreplaceable (family photos, business records, creative work), recovery at $100-$1,200–$1,500 is a fraction of what data loss costs in time or money.
+If the data is irreplaceable (family photos, business records, creative work), recovery runs from $100 for bridge-only work to $1,200–$1,500 for air-filled head swaps.
 We provide a firm quote after a free evaluation so you can decide before any paid work begins.

 How Do You Ship an External Hard Drive for Recovery?

 Pack your external drive in anti-static wrap with at least two inches of cushioning on all sides.
-Ship to our Austin, TX lab via FedEx Priority Overnight; most US addresses arrive by 10:30 AM the next business day.
+Ship to our Austin, TX lab with a trackable carrier and keep the tracking number.
 Include the original enclosure and bridge board, even if damaged.

 Secure Mail-In from Anywhere in the US